siretjorro/shopping-list-app/README.md

 ## Architecture

 The application has a very simple architecture based on FutureBuilders.
-I did try implementing the BLoC architecture pattern but ran into some trouble where the StreamBuilder wouldn't update the UI.
-The BLoC version is in the branch [bloc](https://github.com/siretjorro/shopping-list-app/tree/bloc).
+I did try implementing the BLoC architecture pattern to avoid code repetition but ran into some trouble where the StreamBuilder wouldn't update the UI.
+The BLoC version is in the branch [bloc](https://github.com/siretjorro/shopping-list-app/tree/bloc), I would be happy if you could take a look at that as well and let me know what I did wrong.

-The web service used in this application was provided by my professor at TalTech [Andres Käver](https://github.com/akaver).
+The web service used in this application was provided by my professor at TalTech [Andres Käver](https://github.com/akaver) and can be found [here](https://git.akaver.com/taltech-public/com.akaver.taltech).

 The application currently has limited tests.